japalie/aprs2influxdb/README.md

 # aprs2influxdb
+## Forked from FaradayRF/aprs2influxdb
+This project is forked from FaradayRF.
+In this fork the parameter -host is added to select a explicit APRS-IS Server, for example if you host one by yourself.

 [![Build Status](https://travis-ci.org/FaradayRF/aprs2influxdb.svg?branch=master)](https://travis-ci.org/FaradayRF/aprs2influxdb)

 This program interfaces ham radio APRS-IS servers and saves packet data into an influxdb database. aprs2influxdb handles the connection, parsing, and saving of data into an influxdb database from APRS-IS using line protocol formatted strings.
 Periodically, a status message is also sent to the APRS-IS server in order to maintain the connection with the APRS-IS server by preventing a timeout.